-ULLI REINER, a Grammy Education Award semi finalist for 2016 and a top ten finalist for 2017, is the Orchestra Director for the Poway Unified School District since 1983.
+ULLI REINER, a Grammy Education Award semi finalist for 2016, awarded a Grammy Education Finalist Award for 2017, a Grammy nominee for 2018 and 2019 is the Orchestra Director for the Poway Unified School District since 1983.
 Ms. Reiner is an adjunct faculty member of Palomar College, Concertmaster of the Palomar College Symphony Orchestra, founder, Orchestra Manager and Concertmaster of the PUSD Adult School Poway Community Symphony Orchestra and Artistic Director of the PUSD Adult School Poway Community Symphonette .
 Ms. Reiner is also Artistic Director and co-founder of the Youth Philharmonic Orchestra of San Diego-Intermediate Symphony, Suzuki School and formerly conductor and co-founder of the Civic Youth Orchestra-Intermediate String Orchestra and Chamber String ensembles.
 She was the founder and Orchestra Director of the Poway High School Symphony and has taught orchestra at Mt.
 Carmel High School, Black Mountain Middle School, Mesa Verde Middle School, and Meadowbrook Middle School.
 She is currently the Orchestra Director at Bernardo Heights Middle School, Twin Peaks Middle School, and also is the instructor for the Music Appreciation offered to non music students.

 A graduate of the University of Missouri-Kansas City Conservatory of Music, as a full scholarship recipient, she received a Bachelor of Music Education degree with emphasis in violin and viola performance and went on to graduate study at San Diego State University as first violinist with the Graduate String Quartet in residence, the University of Southern California, and the University of San Diego, having worked towards three masters degrees in music education, Suzuki violin and violin performance.
 Her violin and viola teachers have included Melvin Ritter-Concert Artist, Tiberius Klausner-former pupil of Ivan Galamian of Juilliard, Yukiko Kamei-Assistant to Jascha Heifetz at USC, Noumi Fisher-MGM recording artist, Milton Thomas-Professor of Viola at USC and her father, Rudolf Reiner.
 She is also a direct descendent of the great conductor, Fritz Reiner.